patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+version RPI-ECU-v1_1  24 jan 2022
+- changed the chart 'last 30 days' to a selectable month.
+- made the programm suitable for old Raspberry 1 model.

 version RPI-ECU-v1_1  19 jan 2022
 - added means of backup of settings and databases
 - added means to upload/install software upgrade package